-Another alternative is Keywordtool.net which does both the things (generating keywords and giving search volume).
+Another alternative is Keywordtool.net which does both things (generating keywords and giving search volume).

 Finally, Install the Moz bar.
 Put each keyword into google search and analyze the results.

-If 2 or more websites which are ranking on page one have a DA lower than yours (which you determined in the first step) and less 5 links to the pages, you have a good chance of ranking for that keyword.
+If 2 or more websites that are ranking on page one have a DA lower than yours (which you determined in the first step) and less than 5 links to the pages, you have a good chance of ranking for that keyword.